Toxic & Plastic Pollution

 Large pieces of plastic (bottles, bags, etc) break down into smaller pieces call microplastics.
 Microplastics are loosely defined as plastic particles ranging from a microscopic 1 nanometer to 5 millimeters—about the length of a short grain of rice.
 A study in 2019 found microplastic in the stomachs of 89 smallmouth bass sampled from the mainstem of the Susquehanna River.
 A 2017 study in the Potomac River around Washington, DC, found microplastics accumulating in underwater grasses.
 In 2014, they were found in 59 of 60 water samples taken from the Patapsco, Magothy, Rhode and Corsica rivers.
 From 2017–18, the U.S. Geological Survey found microplastics in two streams in Virginia, two in DC and the Susquehanna River.

 In June 2020, the Chesapeake Bay Program launched a Plastic Pollution Action Team, which is working on establishing a full ecological risk assessment of microplastics in the Bay watershed.
-A first effort may focus on effects of microplastics on striped bass in the Potomac because it has a lot of freshwater and saltwater habitats, and multiple possible pollution sources.
+A 2024 study detected microplastic particles in each sample of Potomac River water, regardless of land use.

 Toxic PFAS Crisis